Spain's economy close to stable in second-quarter, debt auction costs fall

 Economists still believe any recovery in Spain will be muted.

-"Recent data flow has shown quite an improvement... consistent with some stabilisation in GDP, but not yet consistent with growth," economist at Deutsche Bank Gilles Moec said.
+"Recent data flow has shown quite an improvement... consistent with some stabilization in GDP, but not yet consistent with growth," economist at Deutsche Bank Gilles Moec said.

 "But the Spanish government is still very far from completing its fiscal adjustment, so there will be a ceiling on domestic demand for two or three years."